tuxedocomputers/arc-limon-icon-theme/README.md

 This theme doesn't provide application icons, it needs another icon theme to inherit them.
 By default this theme will look for the [Moka icon theme](https://snwh.org/moka) to get the missing icons.
 If Moka is not installed it will use the Gnome icon theme as fallback.
-To change the application icons, edit `ArcLimon/index.theme` and replace `Moka` with the name of your preferred icon theme
+To change the application icons, edit `TUXEDOOne/index.theme` and replace `Moka` with the name of your preferred icon theme

 For example, if you like the Faenza icon theme, change

     [Icon Theme]
-    Name=Arc
+    Name=TUXEDO One
     Inherits=Moka,Adwaita,gnome,hicolor
-    Comment=Arc Limon Icon theme
+    Comment=TUXEDO One Limon Icon theme

 to

     [Icon Theme]
-    Name=Arc
+    Name=TUXEDO One
     Inherits=Faenza,Adwaita,gnome,hicolor
-    Comment=Arc Limon Icon theme
+    Comment=TUXEDO One Limon Icon theme

 ### Installation

 Installation via autotools:

-    git clone https://github.com/eti0/arc-limon-icon-theme --depth 1 && cd arc-limon-icon-theme
+    git clone https://github.com/tuxedocomputers/tuxedo-icons-theme-one --depth 1 && cd tuxedo-icons-theme-one
     ./autogen.sh --prefix=/usr
     sudo make install

-Alternatively you may copy the `ArcLimon` folder to `~/.icons` or to `/usr/share/icons` for system-wide use.
+Alternatively you may copy the `TUXEDOOne` folder to `~/.icons` or to `/usr/share/icons` for system-wide use.

 ### Uninstall